 CSMH purchased ParentSquare in 2020-2021 because it contained a health screening that could be completed daily for students and staff that were on campus.
-ParentSquare has become an extremely important communication tool between home and school and is regularly used by parents and staff.
+ParentSquare has many other helpful features for increasing communication between home and school that can be used by parents and staff.